vk-cs/docs-public/docs/en/intro/billing/service-management/refund/refund.md

 The refund request is processed within 48 hours.
 The time of receipt of funds depends on the payment method.
 When credited to the card, it can take up to 30 days, depending on the bank.

-## Making a refund for legal entities
+## Making a refund for legal entities and sole proprietors

 1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud management console under the account of the project owner.
 1. [Preserve](/en/tools-for-using-services/account/service-management/project-settings/manage#project_conservation) the project to stop debiting funds.